UM-ARM-Lab/Plant-Selector/README.md

 ifconfig
 ```
 If you see a can connection, you should almost be good to run Val.

+Before Commanding Val, you will want to make sure to have a proper .world file for obstacles.
+After running the roslaunch command below, make sure to render in the obstacles and make sure they look good for your particular environment.
+You can change the .world file used by editing val.launch

 One final check.
 Go into the roslaunch file val_off_husky.launch in arm_robots and make sure that the path for gazebo is correct.
 The value defaults to "/home/armlab" but should be whatever parent directory .gazebo is in for you.